cs10/su25/_projects/project4.md

     - What has happened as a result of this innovation, intentional or unintentional?
     - Are there any long-term or short-term concerns for this innovation?
     - What major impact(s) has it contributed to in society, economics, or a particular culture or subculture?
+    - What kind of regulations are in place for the technology, and how do these regulations (or lack of regulations) affect the public and society?
 - TECHNICAL ELEMENTS:
     - How might we understand this innovation?
     - How does this innovation relate to other innovations?
     - What algorithms are involved in this innovation?
+    - How is the data used and analyzed for this technology?

 ### Project Documentation Guide (200-350* Words)